 I’m not a big NFS fan ever since I worked as a Linux/Unix administrator way back in the good old days.
-Sometimes when the NFS server hung, lost network connectivity, or something else happened all clients that had mounts from the NFS completely blocked waiting for it to come back up, because it is so deep in the kernel.
+Sometimes when the NFS server hung, lost network connectivity, or something else happened all clients that had mounts from the NFS were completely blocked waiting for it to come back up, because it is so deep in the kernel.

 Аll commands, even “ls”, froze and the only cure was forcibly rebooting them to get them back online.
 Neat, eh?

 When NFS v4.1 emerged, back in 2010 hopes were that it will fix everything.
 I was a bit skeptical but decided to give it a shot and true, many new fixes in the protocol and implementation were made that enhanced the stability.
-Some of them were: blocking locks that allow the client to ping the server if the lock is released, not only wait for notifications, the timeout for server unavailable, parallel access.
+Some of them were: blocking locks that allow the client to ping the server if the lock is released, not only waiting for notifications, the timeout for server unavailable, and parallel access.
 From what I saw, I couldn’t really break it beyond repair.

-As time went by Openstack offered the option to have NFS as a storage backend.
-We decided to use it for one deployment where we saw this technology as appropriate because we didn’t need highly available storage with replication that occupies twice space, but we needed Cinder volumes to get mounted across the hypervisors.
+As time went by OpenStack offered the option to have NFS as a storage backend.
+We decided to use it for one deployment where we saw this technology as appropriate because we didn’t need highly available storage with replication that occupies twice the space, but we needed Cinder volumes to get mounted across the hypervisors.
 I had a feeling that something could go wrong while making the installation because I remembered all those nights rebooting servers from ILO / IMPI.19AUG

 Anyway, all was good until we got quite a lot of machines using the storage getting heavy syncs over the Internet.
 And then it happened.
 All the compute and storage nodes started to hang.
 There was nothing we could do to restore the service, restarting nfsd, remounting, etc. did not work.
 Most of the commands hang (ls, mount, df), even if not explicitly, ran against an NFS mount.